johanthoren/aviv-calendar/README.md

 ## Goal:
 Tries to find out what day it is according to biblical time keeping.
 ## Status:
+Right now it does a few things when called upon:
+* It gives you the current biblical date your chosen location.
-Right now it does nothing, except give you the current biblical day of week as well as telling you if it's a weekly Sabbath or not.
+* It also give you the current day of the week as well as telling you if it's a weekly Sabbath or not.
+* In the source code there is a lot more, but not that is being triggered by the running of the program.
+Not yet.
 ## Dependencies:
 Depends on *astral*.
 Install with `pip install astral`.
 ## Definitions: